You Are Children of Light

 For however many are the promises of God, in him is the “Yes.”
 Therefore also through him is the “Amen”, to the glory of God through us.

-Now he who establishes us with you in the Anointed and anointed us is God,
+Now he who establishes us with you in the Anointed and has given us the Chrism is God,

 who also sealed us and gave us the down payment of the Spirit in our hearts.